shhubhxm/social-determinants-health-analysis/README.md

-Here's a `README.md` file that provides clear instructions for your teammates to set up the project after cloning it from GitHub.
+Here is a `README.md` file that provides clear instructions for your teammates to set up the project after cloning it from GitHub.
 This will include steps for both Windows and macOS environments.

 # Social Determinants Health Analysis